yonakoi/yonakoi.github.io/_projects/(1) Fish Failure.md

 ## My Role

 For this project, I came up with the 'story' of the game, was the lead and sole artist, and helped with the programming.
-This project
+This project was incredibly fun and exciting to make, as it was my first real game.
+It

 ![preview](../images/fish-failure-title.png)